CarlosSanchess/Space-Invaders/README.md

     - Enables players to save their game progress, allowing them to pick up where they left off in subsequent sessions.

 ## ARCHITECTURAL DESIGN PATTERN
 This project follows the Model-View-Controller (MVC) design architecture.
-MVC is a architectural pattern in software development that separates an application into three components: Model, View, and Controller.
+MVC is an architectural pattern in software development that separates an application into three components: Model, View, and Controller.
 Each component has a specific role and responsibility, contributing to a clean and maintainable source code.
 The model is isolated, view is connected to the model, and the controller depends on both.